Alexandria and Pineville Louisiana

 Gracious Homes and Grounds

 No experience in the Alexandria and Pineville area would be complete without a tour of the 18th century Kent Plantation House, a six-room homestead built before the Louisiana Purchase that showcases Creole life.
 Walk the grounds and outbuildings to get a real sense of what a working plantation was like.
-If you want to really immerse yourself in Old South culture, stay at Loyd Hall Plantation, a circa-1820 home located on a working farm (and on the National Historic Register).
+Stay at Loyd Hall Plantation, a circa-1820 home located on a working farm (and on the National Historic Register).
 For a taste of what modern-day organic growers in the heart of Louisiana can offer, head to Inglewood Farm, which has been producing everything from milk to pecans since 1836.
 In Alexandria, marvel at the turn-of-the-century architecture of River Oaks Arts Center, and then explore its many studios and galleries featuring work from more than 200 artists.

 It’s impossible to miss Alexandria’s grand Hotel Bentley, a 1907-built accommodation with a backstory nearly as long as its list of luxury amenities.
 Visit the Bentley’s World War II exhibit and its Mirror Room Lounge for upscale cocktails.
 For something a little more rustic, go see the Southern Forest Heritage Museum, a historic sawmill where you’ll encounter antique logging and milling equipment as well as other exhibits that tell the story of the area’s relationship to the land.
-Pineville’s Forts Randolph & Buhlow State Historic Site is a Confederate stronghold on the Red River, complete with a dam, Civil War exhibits, a boardwalk through the fort area and frequent Civil War reenactments.
+Pineville’s Forts Randolph & Buhlow State Historic Site on the Red River is complete with a dam, Civil War exhibits and a boardwalk through the fort area.

 Fun with Flora and Fauna